Hi-van is supported by its audience. When you purchase using our links, we may earn an affiliate commission (no added cost to you). Learn more

 Still, it can be challenging to plan financially for this style of life.

 Stationary van life is a little different.
-Instead of a roaming, nomadic lifestyle, staying stationary means putting it in park and not taking it out of park.
+Instead of a roaming, you’re staying stationary.
+It means parking your van and not moving for longer period of time.
 It’s kind of like a minimalistic trailer home.
-You put an address on your vehicle and pretty much regard it as your personal home.

 More info: How to Live on the Road for a Year: The Ultimate Guide The Ultimate Guide to Van Life Health Insurance Worst States for Off-Grid Living

-Is It Legal To Live in a Van Full Time?
+Is It Legal To Live in a Van or RV Full Time?

 Federally, living in a van full-time is legal.
 However, some state laws prohibit sleeping overnight in a vehicle.
 It’s always best to check with your local laws and regulations before committing to living in a van.